Chapter 2:

 Speechless.

-SCENE – The Village Watches
+SCENE – The village watches

-“I’ve never seen root magic answer to pain.
-Only to legacy.”
+“I’ve never seen magic respond to pain…”

-Girl 3 (looking at Kagayaku without understanding) –
+Girl 3 (looking at Kagayaku, confused)

-Farmer (standing in his field) –
+Farmer (standing in his field)

-“That wasn’t a threat.
+“This wasn’t a threat.

 SCENE – “Kneel Before the Truth”